Fuchsee/Fuchsee/README.md

 - 👋 Hi, I’m @Fuchsee
 - 👀 I’m interested in aeronautics
 - 🌱 I’m currently learning a lesson in love
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Python, data scraping, cleaning and visualization
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: I got kicked a lot in the past few months

 <!---